Don’t let the rain spoil your tour

 Baixa dos Sapateiros, 7 – Pelourinho, Salvador-BA, 40025-005

-Opening hours: Tuesday to Saturday, 9am to 5pm.
+Opening hours: Tuesday to Saturday, from 9 am to 5 pm.

 Phone: (71) 3202-7890